colombefioren/MIKO-MIKO-TYPE/README.md

 ---

-NB: Sometimes there is an issue from supabase when trying to sign up, to be able to see the logged in privilege, just in case, user these credentials : email : hei.colombe@gmail.com password : mama123
+NB: Sometimes there is an issue from supabase when trying to sign up, to be able to see the logged in privilege, just in case, use these credentials : email : hei.colombe@gmail.com password : mama123